delphix/dct-sdk-go/docs/ApiUsageReportResponse.md

 HasTotalAutomationApiCount returns a boolean if a field has been set.

-### GetTotalManagementApiCount
+### GetTotalGovernanceApiCount

-`func (o *ApiUsageReportResponse) GetTotalManagementApiCount() int64`
+`func (o *ApiUsageReportResponse) GetTotalGovernanceApiCount() int64`

-GetTotalManagementApiCount returns the TotalManagementApiCount field if non-nil, zero value otherwise.
+GetTotalGovernanceApiCount returns the TotalGovernanceApiCount field if non-nil, zero value otherwise.

-### GetTotalManagementApiCountOk
+### GetTotalGovernanceApiCountOk

-`func (o *ApiUsageReportResponse) GetTotalManagementApiCountOk() (*int64, bool)`
+`func (o *ApiUsageReportResponse) GetTotalGovernanceApiCountOk() (*int64, bool)`

-GetTotalManagementApiCountOk returns a tuple with the TotalManagementApiCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTotalGovernanceApiCountOk returns a tuple with the TotalGovernanceApiCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTotalManagementApiCount
+### SetTotalGovernanceApiCount

-`func (o *ApiUsageReportResponse) SetTotalManagementApiCount(v int64)`
+`func (o *ApiUsageReportResponse) SetTotalGovernanceApiCount(v int64)`

-SetTotalManagementApiCount sets TotalManagementApiCount field to given value.
+SetTotalGovernanceApiCount sets TotalGovernanceApiCount field to given value.

-### HasTotalManagementApiCount
+### HasTotalGovernanceApiCount

-`func (o *ApiUsageReportResponse) HasTotalManagementApiCount() bool`
+`func (o *ApiUsageReportResponse) HasTotalGovernanceApiCount() bool`

-HasTotalManagementApiCount returns a boolean if a field has been set.
+HasTotalGovernanceApiCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)